Thompson, Ernest Oscar (Ernie)

-Ernie Thompson and Anna McWilliams were married on 10 August 1940.
-They lived at 45 King Street, Bangor, and had two children.
+Ernie Thompson was 18, and Anna McWilliams was 17, when they got married on 10 August 1940 in Newtownards Registrar’s Office.
+Ernie and Anna Thompson (nee McWilliams) lived at 45 King Street, Bangor, and they had two children.

 Rifleman Ernie Thompson was accidentally drowned on 17 November 1943 while on active service on the Home Front, in Boston, Lincolnshire.